pulumi/foundational-training/module-02-pulumi-import/exercise-02-cloudformation-coexist.md

     npm i @pulumi/aws
     ```

-1. In your Pulumi program, use the `aws.cloudformaton.getStackOutput` resource to reference the `CdkStack` CloudFormation stack, read the value of the `vpcId` and `privateSubnetId0` outputs and store them in local variables.
+1. In your Pulumi program, use the `aws.cloudformation.getStackOutput` resource to reference the `CdkStack` CloudFormation stack, read the value of the `vpcId` and `privateSubnetId0` outputs and store them in local variables.
 (Note that the `Output` part of `getStackOutput` refers to the fact that the values returned are Pulumi Outputs.
 The function returns a CloudFormation stack, not its individual CloudFormation stack outputs.)

 1. Using the outputs from the previous step, provision an EC2 instance in one of the private subnets.
 Use the `vpcId` output to create a security group and the `private_subnets` output to place the EC2 instance.

 1. Clean up all the Pulumi resources with `pulumi destroy --yes --remove`

 1. Tear down the CDK/CloudFormation stack:

     ```bash